-Hall of Fame: 23 of the best place marketing and place branding campaigns
+Hall of Fame: 21 of the best place branding and place marketing examples

 Over the years, we've been privileged to see some of the best and brightest of place branding and place marketing campaigns from around the world.
-As we gear up for the 2022 City Nation Place Awards, we wanted to revisit this list to share some of our personal favourites from the City Nation Place Awards archive and to update it with the campaigns from last year that we just can’t stop thinking about!
+Below are some of the best destination marketing campaigns, the most innovative investment promotion strategies, and the most effective place branding and place marketing examples.
+As we gear up for the 2023 City Nation Place Awards, we wanted to some of our personal favourites from the Awards archive and to update it with the campaigns from last year that we just can’t stop thinking about!

 Checkout 247 - Ministry for Foreign Affairs of Finland, 2018